 According to the Bible, the city was founded by the Canaanites, a community that first occupied the area around Jerusalem, in which remains dating back to 3000 BC were found. it will be only with David that the Jews will conquer it, immediately transforming it into the capital of the Kingdom of Judah.
 The second Jewish king will be Solomon, who erected his famous temple there, which, once destroyed, would condemn the Jews to Babylonian Captivity.
 Once freed from Cyrus the great, the Jewish people rebuilt it, but, from that moment on, the fate of the city will mostly be linked to foreign powers.
 After the Persians, in fact, the city was dominated by Alexander the Great and the kingdoms he generated, passing only briefly under the Jewish kingdom of the Hasmoneans and finally under the Roman Empire.

 Under the latter the climate became extremely tense, bringing, in 66 AD. the First Roman-Jewish War, which ended with the destruction of the Second Temple and of the city in general which, according to chroniclers of the time, was literally devastated.
 Aelia Capitolina will be founded with the emperor Hadrian, a colony that will rise right on the remains of Jerusalem; given the past, however, the Romans prevented access to the Jews, except for the feast of Tisha b’Av, which recalls this event.
+Aelia Capitolina will then be founded with the emperor Hadrian, a colony that will rise right on the remains of Jerusalem; given the past, however, the Romans prevented access to Jews, except for the feast of Tisha b’Av, which remembers this event.
 With the transformation of the Empire from pagan to Christian, access to the city was instead guaranteed to the latter, transforming the city from Jewish to Christian and also leading to the construction of several churches, including that of the Holy Sepulcher, desired by Constantine in person.

 Al Quds, the Saint

-After a series of clashes between the Sassanids and the Byzantines, it was finally conquered by the Arabs, who had been deeply linked to her since the times of the Prophet.
-Jerusalem was in fact the first place to which the first Muslims prayed, moreover Muhammad made his famous ascent to heaven right here.
-Precisely for this reason, the new conquerors proved extremely accommodating, allowing the return to the Jews and taking great care not to create the conditions for future clashes; in this regard, it is famous that Umar ibn al Khattab refused to pray in the Church of the Holy Sepulcher to prevent Muslims from making claims to the sacred place by virtue of this gesture.
+After a series of clashes between the Sassanids and the Byzantines, it was finally conquered by the Arabs, who had been deeply linked to her since the time of the Prophet.
+Jerusalem was in fact the first place to which the first Muslims prayed, moreover Muhammad carried out his famous ascent to heaven right here.
+Precisely for this reason, the new conquerors proved extremely accommodating, allowing the return to the Jews and taking great care not to create the conditions for future clashes; in this regard, it is famous how Umar ibn al Khattab refused to pray in the Church of the Holy Sepulcher to prevent Muslims from making claims on the sacred place by virtue of this gesture.

 Furthermore, under the Ottomans, Jerusalem experienced a climate of profound tolerance that would push many Jews and Christians to move here; in fact many new neighborhoods were built in 1800, which constantly made the already large Jewish community grow.

 In 1917 it was conquered by the British general Allenby, becoming the most important city within the infamous British Mandate of Palestine.
-From that moment on, relations between Jews and other religious communities deteriorated very quickly, very quickly leading to real clashes for city domination.
-During the latter the city was literally divided into two parts, bringing infinite anger and sadness to both sides.
-In fact, many families were driven out of their homes and on both sides there were brutal episodes of desacralization, something that still demands revenge from God.
+From that moment on, relations between Jews and other religious communities deteriorated very quickly, leading to real clashes for city domination very quickly.
+During the latter the city was literally divided into two parts, bringing infinite anger and sadness to both contenders.
+Many families were in fact driven from their homes and on both sides there were brutal episodes of desacralization, something that still demands revenge from God.